Code-Institute-Submissions/safetree/README.md

 ---

-**Bug:** If page was refreshed while user on #about, #gallery or #contact - the navbar animation would take up the whole screen despite not being at the top of the page.
+**Bug:** If the page was refreshed after a user had navigated to #about, #gallery or #contact internal links - the navbar animation would take up the whole screen despite not being at the top of the page.

 **Fix:** I altered the animation to make the navbar begin with absolute positioning and then switch to fixed once it had reduced to it's regular size.